 Tax Credits You May Qualify For

-Have you ever owed after you've filed your return in April?
-If so, you're probably looking for ways to save this tax season.
+Have you ever owed taxes after you’ve filed your return in April?
+If so, you’re probably looking for ways to save this tax season.
 Seeing which tax credits you qualify for can make a big impact on your tax bill this season.

 Tax credits are a big advantage to taxpayers.
 Qualifying for a credit is like finding money in your wallet that you didn’t know you had.
 Read the following for information on the most common credits, and see if you can find a little extra cash this tax season.

-Different from
+Different from Deductions

 Deductions are great at lowering your bill.
 Tax credits are even better, because they actually reduce your taxes dollar for dollar.
 There’s even some refundable credits, of which you’ll receive the remaining balance of after they reduce your tax bill to zero.
 For example, if you get a $1,000 credit, and only owe $200 in taxes, you’ll receive $800 back.
 That’s actual money back in your pocket.
 Many tax credits aren’t refundable, so ensure you check each one’s stipulations carefully.